On the hill ... we welcome everyone with open arms.

 Aloha Kai (Beach) Club

-Flintridge Sacred Heart Academy’s Aloha Kai Club, which means “for love of the sea,” raises awareness for the importance of ocean conservation and provides ways for our community to support local marine organizations by participating in activities that work to preserve marine environments and facilitate a love for the ocean.
-We further our school’s focus on the pillar of service in the form of stewardship of the land and water, and we strengthen the fundamental bond between the FSHA community and our local marine life.
+Flintridge Sacred Heart’s Aloha Kai Club, which means “for love of the sea,” raises awareness for the importance of ocean conservation and provides ways for our community to support local marine organizations by participating in activities that work to preserve marine environments and facilitate a love for the ocean.
+We further our school’s focus on the pillar of service in the form of stewardship of the land and water, and we strengthen the fundamental bond between the Flintridge Sacred Heart community and our local marine life.

 Amnesty International, a service and community based club, strives to inform and take action against the social injustices around the world.
 Our club embodies Veritas by actively seeking the truth within the fight for human rights while enriching our knowledge on these issues on an international level.

-We study a variety art forms at FSHA.
+We study a variety of art forms at Flintridge Sacred Heart.
 Students are able to express themselves, and their true feelings through art on more personal levels.
 We appreciate the value of this club because it allows us to come together with students outside of our friend groups who have similar interests to us and develop a new “sisterhood” from that.
-Art Club works to incorporate meditative practice, as many utilize their artwork to communicate feeling.
+Art Club works to incorporate meditative practice, as many utilize their artwork to communicate feelings.
 Art can be a form of prayer, as people are communicating to God the best way that they can.
 Just as art is a very important part of religion, it can be transformed into prayer.

 Associated Student Body

-The Associated Student Body (ASB) is the student government at Flintridge Sacred Heart Academy.
+The Associated Student Body (ASB) is the student government at Flintridge Sacred Heart.
 Student responsibilities for officers of this organization include leading student council meetings, planning, advertising and executing student activities, leading the campus in faith activities and providing a student voice in communicating with the school's administrative bodies.